-The Cuban money you used in the past--the CUC--is now gone but Canadian, UK, EU and other currencies can be exchanged at your hotel at a bank or at a CADECA for the Cuban Peso.
+The Cuban money you used in the past--the CUC--is now gone but Canadian, UK, EU and other currencies can be exchanged at a bank, or at a CADECA for the Cuban Peso--CUP.

 The value of the Cuban Peso is pegged against the US Dollar.